 Short answer, maybe.
-Without high sending volume there’s no point in acquiring a dedicated IP address because senders typically need significant volume to show up on an inbox provider’s reputation tracking radar.
-Without the consistent sending volumes that ISPs love, which is about 50,000 message per day, establishing send reputation will be very difficult.
+Without high email volume there’s no point in acquiring a dedicated IP address when a shared IP will do.
+This is because senders typically need significant volume to show up on an inbox provider’s reputation tracking radar.
+Without the consistent email sending volumes that ISPs love, which is about 50,000 message per day, establishing send reputation will be very difficult.

 Why do you need warm IPs?

-Deliverability is a complex equation, and while the technology required to send and track messages is important, who is sending is an even bigger factor.
+Email deliverability is a complex equation, and while the technology required to send and track messages is important, who is sending is an even bigger factor.
 Receiving mail servers need to recognize and trust you, and that takes time, effort, and persistence.
-A lack of trust will inevitably result in mailbox providers refusing to inbox your emails, or worse, reject them altogether.
+A lack of trust will inevitably result in mailbox providers on your email list refusing to inbox your emails, or worse, reject them altogether.
 They will put Baby in the corner.